Most authors I know keep track of their word count in some way. If you don’t already, here are some reasons why you might want to start.

 - A more visual option is signing up for a free account at Writer’s Database or StoryToolz.
 Both sites allow you to create a variety of graphs that show your progress.

 - You could also display a progress bar on your blog, your website, or your social media platforms.
 There are several free progress bars that you could use.
-The writing bean from the Writertopia progress meter is fun, or if you want something simpler, check out the word meter from Critique Circle.
+The writing bean from the Writertopia progress meter is fun.

 - If spreadsheets and progress bars are too geeky for you, you could keep a goal journal in which you document your daily word count, your successes, and your challenges.